LinguaPhylo/linguaPhylo.github.io/tutorials/discrete-phylogeography.md

 {% include_relative templates/run-beast.md xml="h5n1.xml" %}

 The [h5n1.xml](h5n1/h5n1.xml)
-is alos provided as an additional resource, in case you need to use it for your analysis.
+is also provided as an additional resource, in case you need to use it for your analysis.

 ```
                         BEAST v2.7.5, 2002-2023